HL7/fhir-shorthand/input/pagecontent/tutorial.md

 * In addition, slice the `identifier` array, making a license number required.
 The code system is http://terminology.hl7.org/CodeSystem/v2-0203 and the code is LN, for "License number".

+If you need help with this, you can reference the [Fixed Value Rules](reference.html#fixed-value-rules) and [Slicing Rules](reference.html#slicing-rules) sections of the specification.
+If you still need help, you can peek at the FSH files in the **FishExampleComplete** directory.

 Run SUSHI again, and re-generate the IG.

 * Did it compile without errors?
 * What does the IG look like now?

-If you need help with this, you can reference the FSH files in the **FishExampleComplete** directory.

 Congratulations!
 You've completed the FSH tutorial.
 It might be time to feast on some sushi!